Chart Color Schemes

 Sunnybank has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified 23 projects likely to affect the area.
-Notable ones are 12-20 Bothwell Street Apartments, Pavilion The Residences, Macgregor State High School Major Upgrade & Expansion (scheduled for completion in 2022), and Sunnybank Market Square and Plaza Redevelopment (commencing in late 2021).
-The following list details those most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified a total of 23 projects that are expected to impact the area.
+Notable projects include the 12-20 Bothwell Street Apartments, Pavilion The Residences, Macgregor State High School Major Upgrade & Expansion, and Sunnybank Market Square and Plaza Redevelopment.
+The following list details those projects likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.